danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

 ## Conclusion

-This may already be in SwiftUI anywhere, but I haven't managed to find it.
+The view modifier in this blog post may already be in SwiftUI anywhere, but if so, I haven't found it yet.
 If you know how to achieve this with plain SwiftUI, please share it here.

-I have added the view modifier and extensions to my [SwiftUIKit]({{project.url}}) library.
+I have added all this code to my [SwiftUIKit]({{project.url}}) library.
 Feel free to try it out and let me know what you think.